 TENNESSEE FILM, ENTERTAINMENT & MUSIC COMMISSION FILM AND TELEVISION INCENTIVES

-The TFEMC is currently structuring new criteria for the 25 percent Film Incentive.
-If you have questions, see the state Website at http://www.tn.gov/film/incentives.htm or call the Tennessee Film, Entertainment & Music Commission at (615) 741-FILM (3456).
+If you have questions not answered on the state's website, call the Tennessee Film, Entertainment & Music Commission at (615) 741-FILM (3456).

 LIGHTS, CAMERAS, ACTION!